gradle/gradle/design-docs/building-and-packaging-applications-and-libraries.md

 1. Change the `Distribution` type to add a `baseName` property.
 This should default to:
     - `project.name` for the `main` distribution.
     - `$project.name-${dist.name}` for other distributions.
-2. Change the `distribution` plugin to configure the dist zip task to add `into {$dist.baseName}`.
-Remove the corresponding configuration from the `java-library-distribution` plugin and remove the `name` property from the `distribution` extension.
+2. Make `Distribution.name` immutable.
-3. Change the `Distribution` type to add a `contents` property of type `CopySpec`.
-This should default to:
+3. Change the `distribution` plugin to configure the dist zip task to add `into {$dist.baseName}-${project.version}`.
+Remove the corresponding configuration from the `java-library-distribution` plugin.
-    - from `src/${dist.name}/dist`
+4. Change the `java-library-distribution` plugin so that it no longer adds the `distribution` extension, and remove the `DistributionExtension` implementation.
-4. Change the `distribution` plugin to configure the dist zip task to add `from $dist.contents`.
+5. Change the `Distribution` type to add a `contents` property of type `CopySpec`.
+This should default to: `from 'src/${dist.name}/dist'`
-5. Change the `java-library-distribution` plugin to configure the main distribution's `contents` property instead of the dist zip task.
+6. Change the `distribution` plugin to configure the dist zip task to add `from $dist.contents`.
-6. Change the `java-library-distribution` plugin so that it no longer adds the `distribution` extension, and remove the `DistributionExtension` implementation.
+7. Change the `java-library-distribution` plugin to configure the main distribution's `contents` property instead of the dist zip task.

 ### DSL